ethstorage/goe-cli/README.md

 With GoE, your code is:
 - **Censorship-resistant** — leveraging Ethereum’s permissionless network and global consensus for truly open collaboration.
-- **Immutable and traceable** — all commits and history are stored on-chain, verifiable for the long term.
+- **Immutable and traceable** — smart contracts store branch heads and packfile metadata, while the actual packfiles live in EthStorage.
+Together they form a fully on-chain, tamper-proof Git history.
 - **Web3-native** — fully compatible with Ethereum wallets, DAOs, DApps, and identity systems.
 - **Fully usable** — no new blockchain or extra node infrastructure required.
 - **Git-native** — seamless compatibility with standard Git commands via the `goe://` protocol.